vashpan/xcode-dev-cleaner/README.md

 This application is my first macOS app, so feel free to give me some feedback or pull requests!
 If there's some new feature to support, maybe some caches I missed, let me know as well in issues.

 Application is licensed using GPL3.
+You may freely modify, download, redistribute and use this application from this source code, but only me, as copyright holder can submit it to the Mac App Store.

+Copyright © 2018 One Minute Games Konrad Kołakowski.